-Since November last year the oil price Competition from the Indonesian has witnessed an upward trend.
-There is shortage in the market.
-The production in the 2020 autumn cycle was expected to be 400 tonnes.
-But only 100-150 tonnes were produced main production areas of citronella are in Yuhan, which is close to the border.
+Competition from the Indonesian market has affected demand.
+Domestic production has been falling annually.
+The main production areas of citronella are in Yuhan, which is close to the border.
 A few of these border areas have been hit by the pandemic, making it difficult for the oil to flow into the Chinese market, though with volumes coming in from Burma the crop will still be in the range of 300 MT.